A few friends and I decided to try out the 21 Day Fix after a very overly indulgent summer.

 WHAT YOU WILL NEED:

-Bring a large pot of salted water to a boil.
-Cook the penne according to the package directions.
+Cook the whole grain penne according to the package directions.

 Remove the shells and/or tails from the shrimp and season with a large pinch of Mrs. Dash seasoning.

 Heat 1 tsp of coconut oil over a medium heat.
 Add the chopped asparagus.
 Saute for 3 minutes.
 Add the halved tomatoes, minced garlic and red pepper flakes (optional) and saute for 1 more minute.

 Add the shrimp and a squirt of lemon juice.
 Cook for 2-3 minutes until shrimp is pink and fully cooked, flipping the shrimp over halfway through.

 Drain the whole grain penne and add to the skillet (measure out 2 yellow if cooking a larger portion of penne).

 See I told you it would be a lot of food!